 5 common challenges facing small business (and how to overcome them).

+These challenges require careful preparation and strategic planning to overcome.
 The path of starting a small business is paved unevenly, with many pitfalls and obstacles to jump.
 Entrepreneurs are tasked with taking an idea from the early stages all the way through to sales, marketing, and delivering that product or service.
-Sound overwhelming?
-Sometimes it can be; that’s why we’ve put together this list of five of the most common challenges small business owners face, and how to prepare for them.

 1. Budgeting